Tumypmyp/any-task/apis/2025-05-20/openapi/docs/SpacesApi.md

 ## list_spaces

-> models::PaginationPeriodPaginatedResponseApimodelSpace list_spaces(anytype_version, offset, limit)
+> models::PaginationPaginatedResponseApimodelSpace list_spaces(anytype_version, offset, limit)
 List spaces

 Retrieves a paginated list of all spaces that are accessible by the authenticated user.
 Each space record contains detailed information such as the space ID, name, icon (derived either from an emoji or image URL), and additional metadata.
 This endpoint is key to displaying a user’s workspaces.